vbaconnet-ledger/developer-portal/_docs/nano-app/eth-clones.md

 2. Before commiting your changes remember to sign your commits.

-{% include alert.html style="warning" text="For security reasons, the repository is set up to accept only pull requests with signed commits.
+{% include alert.html style="important" text="For security reasons, the repository is set up to accept only pull requests with signed commits.
 To sign your commits, use the -S flag : <code>$ git commit -S -m your commit message</code>" %}

 ## 1. Modify the Makefile